TobiasRuano/Card-Game/README.md

 # Card-Game
-My first iOS App!!
+> My first iOS App!
+Playing against the CPU, the objective is to guess if the your next card will be higher or lower than the CPU's one.
+Implemented:
-* Simple game, integrating Taptic feedback and some other stuff
+* Taptic Feedback
+* Stack views
+* UserDefaults
+* Custom Buttons